 - Interchangeable grip

 BONUS OFFER: Get your free shooting range targets to print at home!

 Get your free targets to print at home!

 3. Bergara BXR

-Bergara isn’t very well known for the BXR and I think that’s a shame because it’s a great rifle that really flying under the radar.
+Bergara isn’t very well known for the BXR, and I think it’s a shame because it’s a great rifle that really flies under the radar.

 Coming standard with a 30 MOA 1913 rail for mounting a scope and a super crisp 3.5-pound trigger, this little semi-auto shooter is built for small groups at long ranges.
 But with the standard model weighing only 5.2-pounds and the carbon fiber model weighing in at 4.2-pounds, this is a rifle that can stay with you in the field all day.

-And thankfully, Bergara didn’t reinvent the wheel when it comes to the magazines — standard Ruger 10/22 mags work with the BXR.
-You might look at this as a modernized and very high-quality 10/22… and basically, it is.
-But for the price point and the features, Bergara gives you, this is a very compelling option.
+And thankfully, Bergara didn’t reinvent the wheel regarding the magazines — standard Ruger 10/22 mags work with the BXR.
+You might look at this as a modernized and very high-quality 10/22.
+And basically, it is.
+But for the price point and the features Bergara gives you, this is a very compelling option.